Social-ecological scenarios for biodiversity and ecosystem service in temperate freshwater ecosystems

 Our group developed a social-ecological model (LimnoSES) motivated by the case of lake Ringsjön in Southern Sweden, which shifted to an eutrophic state in the 1980s.
 Currently a massive biomanipulation is under way to shift the lake back to a clear water state.
 We are particularly interested in the social dynamics and their interactions with ecological processes that lead to the regime shift in the past and that determine restoration activities and lake interactions and possible future of the lake today.

 People: Romina Martin and Maja Schlüter as coordinators, in collaboration with Claudia Pahl-Wostl, University of Osnabrück, Beatrix Beisner, Université du Québec à Montréal, Rita Adrian, Ecosystems research at Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB), Berlin and Lars-Anders Hansson, Aquatic ecology at Lund University.
+Tim DuBois is a researcher on the project, working alongside Krisztina Jonas: a research assistant.

 Methods: Stylized simulation models, scenario analysis, group model building